c3g/GenPipes_Docs/docs/source/deploy/dep_gp_local.rst

 Step 3: Accessing software modules and genomes needed for GenPipe
 -----------------------------------------------------------------

 GenPipes was formerly known as MUGQIC Pipelines.
-Genomic analysis executed using these pipelines requires `genomes <https://www.computationalgenomics.ca/cvmfs-genomes/>`_ and `software modules <https://docs.python.org/3/tutorial/modules.html>`_.
+Genomic analysis executed using these pipelines requires :ref:`genomes<doc_cvmfs_genomes>`_and :ref:`software modules <doc_cvmfs_modules>`.
 You need to load the software modules in your shell environment.
 To do so, set the environment variable **MUGQIC_INSTALL_HOME** to the directory where you want to install those resources in your **$HOME/.bash_profile** as follows:

 ::

   ## MUGQIC genomes and modules

-  export MUGQIC_INSTALL_HOME=/path/to/your/local/mugqic_resources
+  export MUGQIC_INSTALL_HOME=/path/to/your/local/genpipes/resources
   module use $MUGQIC_INSTALL_HOME/modulefiles

 **Installing available modules**